 About Australian Grape & Wine Inc

-In September 2022, the Boards of Australian Grape & Wine and Wine Australia collectively identified a need to lead the process of developing a One Sector Plan – to be informed by the sector, for the sector.
+In November 2022, the Boards of Australian Grape & Wine and Wine Australia collectively identified a need to lead the process of developing a One Grape & Wine Sector Plan (plan) – to be informed by the sector, for the sector.

 Why do we need a One Sector Plan?

-There have been major changes within our sector over the past few years and the impact is being felt by everyone in our community.
+There have been major changes within the Australian grape and wine sector over the past few years and the impact is being felt by everyone in the community.

 We need a single, unifying plan for the Australian grape and wine community that is strategic, responsive and ensures strong alignment, collaboration and innovation to address the challenges and opportunities at hand.

 What is the timeline for this plan?

 The One Grape & Wine Sector Plan sets out the sector-wide strategic priorities through to 2030.

 To ensure input on the plan was representative of divergent views, Australian Grape & Wine and Wine Australia commissioned ACIL Allen to run a national survey and program of workshops in states, regions and online throughout 2023.